Resources

 • Would this research support a new or existing custom measure development or tool by way of providing existing or new custom measure recommendations?

-• Would this research support an existing measure by making recommendations regarding technology market penetration, cost, standard practice, market or supply chain practices, suggested offerings, changes in efficiency or capacity, other supply chain developments?
+• Would this research support an existing measure by making recommendations regarding technology market penetration, cost, standard practice, market or supply chain practices, suggested offerings, changes in efficiency or capacity, or other supply chain developments?

 • Would this research support an existing utility program by reporting on a potential technology or delivery method for Integrated Demand Side Management (IDSM)?